 g) Delivering and supporting

 These activities in the ITIL 4 Service Value System represent the steps taken by an organisation to create value.
 All these activities transform the inputs into outputs.
-All these activities transform inputs into outputs, which are demanded from outside the value chain or outputs from other activities.
+All these activities transform inputs into outputs, which are demanded from outside the value chain or through ITIL Demand Management from other activities.
 These six activities are interconnected, and they receive and provide triggers to create further actions.

 Want to become familiar with ITIL DPI?
 Join ITIL® 4 Strategist: Direct, Plan And Improve Training now!